ChoityAfrose/module-12/registrationCard/README.md

 ▶️ [Click here to watch the demo video](https://drive.google.com/file/d/1g3C1JLvtDMH7cYMsF9ZPbD_aIkX5z3k1/view?usp=sharing)

-> Replace the link above with your actual Google Drive video share link.

 ## 🚀 How to Use

 1. Clone this repository or download the files.